-

 Study to Become a Midwife

-Our Austin based midwifery school is devoted to presenting a dynamic curriculum meant to assist students in the mastery of midwifery skills.
-Our approach blends classroom, clinical work and apprenticeship hours designed to maximize the transition of theory into practice.
+Our Austin based midwifery program is devoted to presenting a dynamic curriculum meant to assist students in the mastery of midwifery skills.
+Our approach blends classroom, clinical work, and apprenticeship hours designed to maximize the transition of theory into practice.

 Clinical Training / Apprenticeship

-Clinical Training includes direct client care through prenatals and postpartum (as well as births).
-Clinical hours will be a minimum of 1200 hours.
+Clinical Training includes direct client care through prenatals, labor and deliver, and postpartum.
+Clinical hours will be a minimum of 1350 hours and must span a minimum of twenty-four months.
+Students are eligible to apply for apprenticeship after successful completion of their first term.
 Students have two choices for clinical training:

-- Students may apply for an apprenticeship to complete their clinical hours at Beautiful Beginning Birth Center.
+• Students may apply for an apprenticeship to begin their clinical hours at Beautiful Beginning Birth Center.

-- During the first year of study, students chose their clinic and birth shifts.
-This may be one or two days a week or it may be a 24/7 schedule.
-This flexibility allows students to balance work-life-school.
+• During the first year of study, students may chose their clinic and birth shifts.
+This may be one or two days a week, or it may be a 24/7 schedule if the student feels that they can balance this with their academic workload.
+This flexibility allows students to have work-life-school balance.

-- On call schedule is determined by the Preceptor-Midwife.
+• On call schedule and fees are determined by the Preceptor-Midwife.

 It is our belief that a student should attend births and clinics with several midwives throughout her study.
 This diversity in experiences allows a student to formulate her own philosophy of midwifery and how she would like to practice.